 On the advancement trail, a Cub Scout progresses from rank to rank.
-His handbook is the best resource for understanding what achievements he can and should work towards.
+His or her handbook is the best resource for understanding what achievements s/he can and should work towards.
 Tiger, Wolf and Bear Scouts programs are geared towards one full school year, while Webelos is an 18 month program.
 Cub Scouts do not “go back” and work on ranks designed for earlier grade levels, even if missed due to their time of joining.
 Likewise, Cub Scouts do not “move ahead” to the next rank until the completion of the current school year.1 To earn their rank badges, they much complete 7 Adventures.

 Cub Scout Adventure Program

-For Lion through Bear ranks, if the activity is completed outside of the den meeting, the parent, adult partner, or another trusted adult should sign in the boy’s handbook, indicating the Cub Scout has done his best to complete the requirement.
-The den leader then approves that requirement after consultation with the family or the boy to confirm completion.
+For Lion through Bear ranks, if the activity is completed outside of the den meeting, the parent, adult partner, or another trusted adult should sign in the child’s handbook, indicating the Cub Scout has done his or her best to complete the requirement.
+The den leader then approves that requirement after consultation with the family or the child to confirm completion.
 If the requirement is completed in a den meeting, the den leader signs in both places.
 Den leaders may, however, ask an assistant or parent who helps at meetings to play the role of “Akela(2)” and assist with the approvals.
 For Webelos and Arrow of Light ranks, the den leader signs for approval of all requirements, unless the den leader delegates this responsibility.(3)

 Learn more on our national site.